 - Job Corps- If you’re between eighteen and twenty-four years old, you can go live and work at Job Corps and get a career started.

 These are just a few ideas.
 There are plenty of other solutions if you look for them.
-Often people may feel they have no other option than running away.
+Often people may feel they have no other option than to run away.
 Wild-life isn’t easy, and most people have no clue how much effort it will take to truly make it work.

 How To Survive Wild Life: The Beginning